18 November 2024

 “I felt the film gave me a great kind of springboard for what and how to do next,” Clark says.

-Some say it prompted a pivotal moment in the broader gender diversity movement, and for the drag community created a whole new mainstream audience.
+Some say it prompted a significant moment in the broader gender diversity movement, and for the drag community created a whole new mainstream audience.
 Clark himself is cautious about claims to any “messianic aspects the film may have prompted”.

 “For Stephan, I think as much as he’s a very funny man and invented in the screenplay a lot of funny and less funny obstacles for our trio to come up against, he felt at the heart of it was a very simple story,” he says.